skip navigation

 General Administrative

 Status of the League.
-The League was established for the purpose of facilitating the scheduling of games between individual basketball associations and teams.
+The League was established to facilitate the scheduling of games between individual basketball associations and teams.
 The local associations and teams maintain legal responsibility for the health and safety of all participants and spectators.

 Length of Season.
-The timing of when meets are scheduled at each grade level is a function of when communities are willing to host and are able to play.
-The earliest date on which League meets will be scheduled during the season varies by grade/gender as follows: October 28 for 8th and 7th grade girls; December 2 for 8th grade boys, 7th grade boys, 6th grade boys, 5th grade boys, 6th grade girls and 5th grade girls; and January 6 for 4th grade boys and girls competitive meets (4th grade competitive meets are only held in January and February).
-The latest possible date on which League meets for grades eight through five, boys and girls, will be played is March 30.
+Meets are scheduled at each grade level when communities are willing to host and are able to play.
+The earliest date on which League meets will be scheduled during the season varies by grade/gender as follows: October 26 for 8th and 7th grade girls; December 7 for 8th grade boys, 7th grade boys, 6th grade boys, 5th grade boys, 6th grade girls and 5th grade girls; and January 4 for 4th grade boys and girls competitive meets (4th grade competitive meets are only held in January and February).
+The latest possible date on which League meets for grades eight through five, boys and girls, will be played is March 29.

 Awards.
 No awards will be given at regular League meets.
 However, programs that wish to offer ribbons can contact Tracie Tilton at tracie@gnbl.org to receive information on how to order ribbons for their meet(s).